 Skills needed to be a Firefighter

-Depending on the specific career, additional required skills may include:
+Depending on the specific career in firefighting, additional required skills may include:

 - Budget management